aarsonline/aarsonline.github.io/class2/thr/README.md

 ## Clinical significance

-Recessive mutations in the human gene TARS2 encoding the mitochondrial ThrRS cause a mitochondrial encephalomyopathy (fristly described in Diodato et al. 2014).
+Biallelic recessive variants in the human gene TARS2 encoding the mitochondrial ThrRS cause a mitochondrial encephalomyopathy (fristly described in Diodato et al. 2014).